Yayaka/Yayaka/specification.md

 Good carriers should let them do.

 From beginning with thinking about communication, finally, good carrier is illustrated.
-Because we desire good carriers, Yayaka protocol is created.
+Because we desire the good carriers, Yayaka protocol is created.
 Yayaka protocol is a minimal communication protocol which tries to implement a good carrier in the current internet world.